mcrimi/bloomeomcp/README.md

 ## Setup with Claude Desktop

 ### 1. Get Your Bearer Token

+If you don't know or you don't have access to the user token you can:

 - Open Bloomeo in your browser
 - Press F12 to open developer tools
 - Go to Network tab